 The global poverty line was first established as living on less than $1/day, and has since been adjusted for inflation: http://www.worldbank.org/en/topic/poverty/brief/global-poverty-line-faq ↩

 In a 2006 paper, “The Economic Lives of the Poor”, development economists Banerjee and Duflo used survey data from 13 countries to document the lives of people living in poverty, providing more evidence of the impact of poverty on weakness and disease.
-In Udaipur, India (the country which had the best data) they found that 65% of poor people were underweight (having a BMI of below 18.5), 55% had an insufficient red blood cell count (anaemia), 72% had at least one symptom of a disease, and 46% had recently seen a doctor because of a disease. ↩
+In Udaipur, India (the country which had the best data) they found that 65% of poor people were underweight (having a BMI of below 18.5), 55% had an insufficient red blood cell count (anaemia), 72% had at least one symptom of a disease, and 46% had recently either been bedridden or seen a doctor because of a disease. ↩

 From the 80,000 Hours problem profile on health in poor countries: “The population of these countries is around 2 billion.
 To prevent 100 million DALYs each year each person in these countries would have to be given an average of 1/20th of a DALY each year.
 Given an existing life expectancy of around 65, this would require extending life expectancy by 3.25 years, or the equivalent in improved quality of health.
 This seems possible and if anything small relative to health gains achieved by other countries that have eliminated easily prevented diseases in the past.” ↩